-While IUI increases the likelihood of sperm fertilising the egg by placing it directly in the uterus, the success rate still varies from 15% to 20%, meaning that it's common for couples to undergo multiple IUI cycles.
+While IUI increases the likelihood of sperm fertilising the egg by placing it directly in the womb, the success rate still varies from 15% to 20%, meaning that it's common for couples to undergo multiple IUI cycles.
 However, you can increase your chances of a successful pregnancy post-IUI with lifestyle adjustments.

 What to do after IUI